Luxembourgish collaboration with Nazi Germany

 During the German occupation of Luxembourg in World War II, some Luxembourgers collaborated with the country's Nazi occupiers.
-The term Gielemännchen ("yellow men") was adopted by many Luxembourgers, first to describe German Nazis in general, and later for Luxembourg collaborators.
-The term came from the yellow uniforms of the Nazi Party.
-Their number, however, was limited.
+The term Gielemännchen ("yellow men") was adopted by many Luxembourgers, initially to refer to German Nazis in general and later extended to Luxembourg collaborators, deriving from the yellow uniforms of the Nazi Party.

 Pre-war period

-In the inter-war period, Luxembourg saw several fascist movements being established, much like the rest of Western Europe.
-These generally had the following traits in common: they were nationalist, anti-Semitic, and hostile towards both capitalism and communism, and were made up of the lower middle class.
-In Luxembourg, they included a number of minuscule, unsuccessful movements such as the Faschistische Partei Luxemburg and the Luxemburgische Nationale Arbeiter- und Mittelstandsbewegung, but also two more significant organisations: the Luxembourg National Party (LNP) published the first edition of the National-Echo in 1936.
+In the inter-war period, Luxembourg saw the emergence of several fascist movements, mirroring developments in the rest of Western Europe.
+These movements typically shared the following common characteristics: they were nationalist, anti-Semitic, hostile towards both capitalism and communism, and were made up of the lower middle class.
+In Luxembourg, they included a number of minuscule, unsuccessful movements such as the Faschistische Partei Luxemburg (Fascist Party of Luxembourg) and the Luxemburgische Nationale Arbeiter- und Mittelstandsbewegung (Luxembourgish National Worker and Middle Class Movement), but also two more significant organisations: the Luxembourg National Party (LNP) published the first edition of the National-Echo in 1936.
 After this high point, though, its history was marked by quarrels and a lack of funds, and a year later it had faded into obscurity, while attempts to revive it during the German occupation failed.

 The Luxemburger Volksjugend (LVJ) / Stoßtrupp Lützelburg was more successful in gathering a determined core of young people, who followed Nazi ideology and saw Adolf Hitler as their leader.

 A less overtly political organisation was the Luxemburger Gesellschaft für deutsche Literatur und Kunst (GEDELIT - "Society for German Literature and Art"), which likewise served as a recruitment source for later collaborators.
 GEDELIT was founded in 1934 to counter the activities of the highly successful Alliance française.
 From its inception, GEDELIT was under suspicion of being a tool of Nazi Germany, and an apologist for the latter's actions.

-However, the extent of these pre-war organisations' influence on the behaviour of the general population in occupied Luxembourg, as well as the continuity (or lack thereof) between these groups and the Volksdeutsche Bewegung or Luxembourg sections of the NSDAP, remain unclear.
-Only the LVJ was politically successful, changing its name to the Volksjugend in 1940 and being incorporated into the Hitlerjugend in 1941.
+However, the extent of these pre-war organisations' influence on the general population's behaviour in occupied Luxembourg remains unclear, as does the continuity (or lack thereof) between these groups and the Volksdeutsche Bewegung (VdB) or Luxembourg sections of the NSDAP.
+Among these groups, only the LVJ was politically successful, rebranding as the Volksjugend in 1940 and being incorporated into the Hitlerjugend in 1941.
 The historian Émile Krier has maintained that the Volksdeutsche Bewegung made use of existing pre-war networks when it was founded: Damian Kratzenberg, for example, was the head of GEDELIT, and became head of the country's section of the VdB.
 However, the evidence for the grassroots membership of the VdB having been members of previous fascist organisations is inconclusive.